 The construction phase of the WLO is expected to start in late 2020s.
 This has been put into realistic projection by TfL Major Projects and Urban Design Manager Matthew Rheinberg.
 He stated that if all goes as planned, construction is expected to start around 2030, with services starting three years later.
 For the construction phase to go through, the WLO project will have to get approval after a Transport & Works Act Order application.

 Challenges to the (prospective) construction phase have also been identified.
 There has been mention of “existing housing, industrial buildings and road bridges” challenges.
-These have however been stated as “less constrains”.
-Mott MacDonald associate Structural Engineer Chris Williams and Project and Design Manager on the feasibility stage of WLO mentioned the stated.
+These have however been termed as “less constrains”.
+Mott MacDonald Associate Structural Engineer Chris Williams – the Project and Design Manager on the feasibility stage of WLO, mentioned the stated.

-According to the office of the Mayor of London in mid-October, there are currently no funding allocated to the project.
-Only estimates suffice on; ranging from £300m to £900m.
+According to the Mayor of London in mid-October, there are currently no funding allocated to the project.
+Only estimates suffice; ranging from £300m to £900m.

 Official comments from the Mayor of London on the progress of talks with investors have not yet been made.

-It has also been reported that a Public-Private Partnership for the scheme will not likely be the case as the infrastructure is wholly under the Network Rail.
+A Public-Private Partnership (PPP) for the scheme will not likely be the case as the infrastructure is wholly under the Network Rail.
+Another simple reason to this is that the West London Orbital project is not a new rail project but an upgrade to an existing rail network.
 The project’s funding could entirely be from the public sector.
 Funding from the private sector will contribute, “very little in the grand scheme of things”.

 Forecast benefits of the West London Orbital